AkhilsWorkshop/Movie-Home/README.md

 # MOVIE HOME

+View live DEMO <a href="https://moviehome.akhilkumar.ga/">here</a>

-1) May not contain correct information & can fail to load images due to API Limitation
+1) May not contain correct information & can fail to load images due to API Limitation.
+Reloading the page can make it load

-2) Fetches data from tmdb API
+2) Fetches data from <a href="https://www.themoviedb.org/">tmdb</a> API

 3) Created using React